About Tim.

 Intensity over duration

-I want outcomes.
+We both want outcomes.
 The best work happens in focused bursts where everyone knows the clock is ticking.
-6 weeks of intensity and focus will always beat 6 months of meetings.

 02